for communication and dissemination activities

 European Climate, Infrastructure and Environment Executive Agency – CINEA

-2. The purpose of the processing is for the controller to promote the EMFF programme (2014-2020) to relevant target audiences by performing communication and dissemination actions with - where applicable - the support of contractors working on its behalf and acting as processors.
-These processes may include (the list is nonexhaustive):
+2. The purpose of the processing is for the controller and its contractor for the MSP Assistance Mechanism and Blue Forum (Contractor to deliver ‘Support and expert services on maritime spatial planning (MSP) and for the establishment of a European Blue Forum’) Application Européenne de Technologies et de Services (AETS)1 to promote the EMFAF programme (2021-2027) to relevant target audiences by performing communication and dissemination actions with - where applicable - the support of contractors working on its behalf and acting as processors.
+These processes may include:

 a.
-Set-up and operation of online websites, platforms or maps that will facilitate cooperation and exchange among partners, stakeholders, Member States and other relevant players (i.e.: online interaction, networking and business matchmaking between stakeholders, etc.);
+Set-up and operation of online websites, user directories, contact forms, platforms or maps that will facilitate cooperation and exchange among partners, stakeholders, Member States and other relevant players (i.e.: online interaction, networking and business matchmaking between stakeholders, etc.);

 b.
-Organisation of physical and virtual events, targeted workshops, conferences, seminars, networking events, etc.;
+Organisation of physical and virtual events, targeted workshops, conferences, seminars, networking events, trainings, knowledge sharing, assistance mechanism related activities, prize awards, etc.;

 e.
-Compiling, maintenance, development and management of the databases or registers in different sectors of the sustainable blue economy; 2
+Compiling, maintenance, development and management of the databases or registers in different sectors such as the sustainable blue economy and fisheries, and international ocean governance, etc.;

 f.
 Identifying and selecting projects or SMEs that could receive awards and other prizes;